AnthonyCxx/Notes-and-Writeups/C/Manipulating Strings.md

     const char* name = "Simon";
     size_t length = strlen(name);

-    printf("There are %zu characters in the name \'Simon\'", length);
+    //'length' is of type 'size_t' (z) and is unsigned (u), so it uses 'zu' as its format specifier printf("There are %zu characters in the name \'Simon\'", length);

     return 0;